Information for Beginners

 You will be asked to remove all jewellery.

 Long hair should be tied back and nails should be short for health and safety reasons.

 When you are ready you can buy a dogi (uniform).

 Once you Arrive

-Introduce yourself to the Aikido Instructor (Sensei) or you can speak to any of the members for information and the form to fill out.
+Introduce yourself to the Aikido Instructor (Sensei) or you can speak to any of the members for information.

 Take advantage of our 2 free classes with no obligation.
 Try it out.
 You will enjoy it.